 Essentially, Reaktor 6 is a software that allows you to create, edit, adjust, and mold your own synths, samples, sound designs, and other effects.

 Kontakt 6 is more of a player.
-It’s meant for playing the sample-based instruments.
+It’s meant for playing the sample-based instruments, however, Komplete Start only contains the demo version and not the full version like you would get from their website.

 Komplete Kontrol, on the other hand, is kind of like a collection of all three.
 It’s the interface where you can access everything at once.